-The DSP does not provide adequate detail to determine how the highly visible buildings will be architecturally treated, which must be labeled on the architectural elevations prior to certification.
-Conditions have been included in the Recommendation section of this report requiring identification of the listed additional highly visible front and side elevations; revision of the architectural elevations to indicate which elevation is for highly visible buildings; and identification of the unit numbers on Parcels 13, 14,15, 16, 17, and 19.
+The DSP does not provide adequate details to determine how the highly visible buildings will be architecturally treated, which must be labeled on the architectural elevations prior to certification.
+Conditions have been included requiring a note be added to the site plan to indicate the highly visible buildings on the site plan, a revision of the architectural elevations to indicate which elevation is for highly visible buildings; and identification of the unit numbers on Parcels 13, 14,15, 16, 17, and 19.

 Lighting: The photometric plan indicates the use of a decorative light-emitting diode (LED) fixture on a 14-foot-high black pole.
 Details of the proposed lighting fixture and photometrics are provided in the DSP.
 However, details showing full cut-off fixtures have not been provided, which are required by prior approvals.
-Therefore, a condition is included in the Recommendation section of this report requiring full cut-off fixtures be provided.
+Therefore, a condition is included requiring full cut-off fixtures be provided prior to certification.

-Recreational Facilities: At the time of approval of PPS 4-18012 for this site, the Planning Board determined that the applicant would provide on-site private recreational facilities to serve future residents.
+Recreational Facilities: At the time of approval of PPS 4-18012 for this site, the Planning Board determined that the applicant would provide on-site private recreational facilities to serve future residents to meet mandatory dedication of parkland requirement.
 In accordance with the Park and Recreation Facilities Guidelines, for a development of 232 two-family attached dwelling units in Planning Area 70, a recreational facility package worth approximately \$264,142 is needed to serve this development.
 The proposed recreational facilities, meeting the required value, include the following: